scala/scala3/docs/internals/higher-kinded-v2.md

 title: "Higher-Kinded Types in Dotty"
 ---

+**This page is out of date and preserved for posterity.
+Please see [Implementing Higher-Kinded Types in Dotty](http://guillaume.martres.me/publications/dotty-hk.pdf) for a more up to date version**

 Higher-Kinded Types in Dotty V2
 ===============================
 This note outlines how we intend to represent higher-kinded types in Dotty.
 The principal idea is to collapse the four previously disparate features of refinements, type parameters, existentials and higher-kinded types into just